-Small businesses can use double-entry bookkeeping as a way to better monitor the financial health of a company and the rate at which it’s growing.
+Small businesses can use double-entry bookkeeping as a way to monitor the financial health of a company and the rate at which it’s growing.
 This bookkeeping system ensures that there is a record of every financial transaction, which helps to prevent fraud and embezzlement.

 Businesses that meet any of these criteria need the complete financial picture double-entry bookkeeping delivers.
-This is because double-entry bookkeeping can generate a variety of crucial financial reports like a balance sheet and income statement, according to Bench Bookkeeping.
+This is because double-entry accounting can generate a variety of crucial financial reports like a balance sheet and income statement.